tacotranslate/js-package/readme.md

     	```jsx
     	<TranslationProvider origin="tacotranslate.com/contact" />
     	```
-  	- Check out [our `nextjs-app` example on GitHub](https://github.com/tacotranslate/js-package/blob/test/examples/nextjs-app/pages/index.jsx) to see it used in code.
+  	- Check out [our `nextjs-with-pages-router` example on GitHub](https://github.com/tacotranslate/js-package/blob/test/examples/nextjs-with-pages-router/pages/index.jsx) to see it used in code.
 - **`translations`** (optional)
   	- An object with a list of initial translations to prevent a client side request when the page loads.
 Useful when rendering on the server.
 You can request a list of translations for the current URL (origin) by using `getTranslations` from a `client`.